 Introduction to Just Sustainability Design

-Just Sustainability Design is a framework for systems design practice, research, and pedagogy that privileges sustainability and justice and therefore, the asymmetric and uneven effects of systems design choices at a distance.
-JSD aims to bring about improvement, not just avoid damage.
-It is sensitive to the discursive nature of systems design and the dangers presented by misleading narratives that keep systems design practice captive to false consciousness.
-Because it centres the concerns of sustainability and justice, JSD must attend to five important factors they raise: dispersal, uncertainty and ambiguity, fragmentation, power dynamics, and incommensurability.
+Just Sustainability Design (JSD) is a framework for systems design practice, research, and pedagogy that privileges sustainability and justice and therefore attends explicitly to the asymmetric and uneven effects of systems design choices at a distance.
+JSD aims to bring about improvement, not merely avoid damage.

 - Fragmentation of perspective and agency across the many stakeholders involved in or affected by design decisions

-- Power dynamics across direct and indirect stakeholders with unevenly distributed influence over decisions in systems design
+- Power dynamics across direct and indirect stakeholders with unevenly distributed influence over design choices

 Constructive and Critical

 Critique is an essential element of change.
-To reorient systems design toward sustainability and justice, critique must also examine the norms themselves that govern how computational systems are designed today.
-In doing so, JSD must be critical without abandoning the generative aspects of engineering and design.
-The idea of critical friendship is central to achieving this.
+To reorient systems design toward sustainability and justice, critique must examine not only artefacts but also the norms that govern how computational systems are designed today.
+JSD must therefore be critical without abandoning the generative orientation of engineering and design.
+The idea of critical friendship is central to this balance.

 Systemic

-Because the social, the technical, and the natural are entangled with political, cultural, and economic dimensions, JSD must take a systemic perspective—a perspective that prioritizes the consideration of wholes and their relationships over the isolated analysis of individual components and their properties.
-The boundaries of meaningful “wholes” rarely align with organizational and technical boundaries, so the commitment to systemic thought implies the acknowledgement that technology design always designs sociotechnical rather than purely technical systems.
+Because the social, technical, and natural are entangled with political, cultural, and economic dimensions, JSD adopts a systemic perspective—one that prioritizes relationships and wholes over isolated components.
+Meaningful system boundaries rarely align with organizational or technical ones, making sociotechnical analysis unavoidable.

 Dialectic